JOR-Coder24/Music-Artist-Chatbot/README.md

 ### Prerequisites

 1. Python 3.x installed on your machine.
-2. Required Python libraries:
+2. Required Python libraries(You can install them using pip):
    - `requests`
    - `spotipy`
    - `tkinter`

-You can install the required libraries using pip:

 Need a "Spotify for Developers" account and your own Client ID and Client Secret

-pip install requests spotipy

 ## Getting Started